What You Should Do When Meeting with a CEO

 *Image from OnInnovation, Flickr

 Want to learn more?
-Watch Mike Gamson’s full course, Selling to Executives.
+Watch Mike Gamson’s free LinkedIn Learning course, Selling to Executives.